-Rental agreements and bond arrangements have tightened up over the last few years.
+Rental agreements and bond arrangements in Sydney have tightened up over the last few years.
 To keep the landlord's business, real estate property agents need to be diligent in overseeing the rental property.

 If you have been renting for a while in Australia, then you also know that real estate agents can be very tough on rental exits.

 When you decide to take up a rental, the realtor gives you a tour of the whole place and shows you the exact condition of the home.
 At the end of the lease, the real estate agent will expect to see the house in a similar condition.

 Failure to properly maintain your rental home or organise an end of lease clean can lead to monetary loss.
 Normally it would mean forfeiting your bond.
 Agents will deduct from your bond in order to pay for services such as lawn care, yard maintenance and cleaning - especially carpets, windows and kitchen fittings.